KhawlahElshah/spatie-permisions-ui/readme.md

 ## Usage

-You can find then **permissions, roles, users roles and permissions attachment** on `resources/views` and `resources/views/components` you can easily change the layouts and elements classes to extend your project design.
+You can find the **permissions, roles, users roles and permissions attachment** views and components `resources/views` and `resources/views/components` you can easily change the layouts and elements classes to extend your project design.

 ### Controllers